-When you file a claim for a car accident, both sides of the issue will gather information for their case.
+When you file a claim for a car accident in NJ, both sides of the issue will gather information for their case.
 This is known as discovery, and all court cases take this step before a case goes to trial.

 One of the things that will take place is a deposition.
 This is where each party will ask questions from the other party to gather evidence about the case.
 The insurance company will call you in for a deposition if you have been injured in a car accident.

 Your attorney will meet with you before the questioning session and will attend the meeting with you.
 They will also give you information about what questions to expect and how you should act during the meeting.
 This will ensure that the deposition moves smoothly and the results will be beneficial to your case.

 Who Will be at the Deposition?